844.520.6993

 State Registration

-Your state registration may vary depending on where your business will be located and operated, so you may need to check other local guidelines.
-As a general rule of thumb, however, you’ll need to register either with your local Business Bureau, Business Agency, or Secretary of State’s office.
+Your state registration may vary depending on where your business is located and operated, so you may need to check your local guidelines.
+As a general rule of thumb, you’ll need to register either with your local Business Bureau, Business Agency, or Secretary of State’s office.
 You can find your state’s local office at this link here.
-Simply look up your state and the Small Business Administration (SBA) will direct you to where you need to go.
+Simply look up your state, and the Small Business Administration (SBA) will direct you to where you need to go.

 • Business Name